Employee benefits and entitlements

 ‘CamShare’ is an on-line car sharing scheme which assists employees in finding other staff to car share with.
 ‘CamShare’ is a secure system where contact is made through work e-mail addresses only.

-The Council has signed up to Cyclescheme, which administers the Government's Bike to Work scheme.
+We have signed up to Cyclescheme, which administers the Government's Bike to Work scheme.

 Health & Safety

-The Council aims to ensure a safe working environment for all its employees through the implementation and monitoring of its health and safety policy, providing training and guidance of safe working practices where appropriate.
+We aim to ensure a safe working environment for all its employees through the implementation and monitoring of its health and safety policy, providing training and guidance of safe working practices where appropriate.

 An employee may receive Occupational Maternity/Adoption pay of 12 weeks at half pay as well as SMP/SAP payments, depending on length of service.
 Changes in legislation are always reflected in our policy and practice.